florian-sattler/python-log-format-generator/README.md

 ---

-We hope that the Python Log Format Generator proves to be a valuable tool for developers in creating customized log formats for their Python logging needs.
+I hope that the Python Log Format Generator proves to be a valuable tool for developers in creating customized log formats for their Python logging needs.
 Happy logging!